IJP The Book of Surfaces

 IJP the book of surfaces is a book by George L. Legendre, with a foreword by Mohsen Mostafavi.

 Overview

 IJP the Book of Surfaces was released in 2003 by the publishing arm of the London-based Architectural Association School of Architecture.
-IJP the Book of Surfaces is an architectural essay with a broad range of additional themes.
 The book features six essays on the notion of surface written from an architectural, philosophical, literary, mathematical, and computational angle, as well as several lighter asides ranging from cookery to poetry.
-These seemingly disjointed threads have been given a particular typographic and graphic design treatment, which purports to weave them together into a continuous narrative.
+These threads have been given a particular typographic and graphic design treatment meant to weave them together into a continuous narrative.